 #3 Strategic outsourcing shifts the focus from cost-reduction to improving work quality and service delivery.

-Higher level work in specialized niches, such as in data science, legal processing, research and development, and finance, seem to be in greater demand now that automation for low-level routine tasks is a viable option.
+Higher level work in specialized niches, such as in data science, legal processing, research and development, and finance, seems to be in greater demand now that automation for low-level routine tasks is a viable option.

 #4 Strategic outsourcing emphasizes a sustainable and collaborative partnership with your service provider.